-2. Do the lesson and take your photo, process it, and save it.
+2. Take your photo, process it, and save/export it.

 3. Upload it to the class gallery - ONLY ONE PHOTO ALLOWED EACH WEEK!

 Each week a new challenge/lesson is presented.
-In most cases there is a link to a streaming video lesson (not available for download).
+In most cases there is a link to a streaming video lesson.
 In addition, each week there is a PDF that you will click to open, download, and save and/or print to create your own workbook.

 The challenge and lessons are self-contained each week, but the year progresses with lessons building on the previous lessons.

 Evaluation of Images